Meredith Baxter: Personal life

 On December 2, 2009, Baxter came out as a lesbian during an interview with Matt Lauer on Today and on the Frank DeCaro Show on Sirius-XM OutQ 102.
 She said that accepting her sexual orientation helped her understand why, in part, previous relationships with men had failed.

-On March 1, 2011, while promoting a memoir, Baxter alleged that ex-husband David Birney had emotionally and physically abused her.
+On March 1, 2011, while promoting a memoir, Baxter alleged that her ex-husband David Birney had emotionally and physically abused her, which she had coped with by drinking alcohol.
 Birney denied the allegations.
-ABC News reported that:

-Meredith Baxter says in a new book, Untied, that she was a victim of emotional and physical abuse... [by] then-husband David Birney, who denied the allegations...
-Baxter alleges that Birney hit her more than once...
-She writes that she coped with the marital violence by drinking heavily, but has been sober since 1990 (the year after she and Birney divorced).

 The day after Baxter discussed Birney on the Today Show, she appeared on The Oprah Winfrey Show in Chicago to further discuss topics from her memoir.
-As a surprise arranged by Oprah's staff, Baxter's Family Ties co-star Michael Gross joined her on camera.
+As a surprise arranged by Oprah's staff, Baxter's Family Ties co-star Michael Gross (who was born on the same day as her) joined her on camera.
 Gross stated that during their seven-year collaboration on the sitcom, neither he nor anyone else connected to the series was aware of the abuse Baxter allegedly suffered at the hands of her husband, David Birney.
 On camera, Gross showed affection for Baxter and expressed regret that she endured the ordeal for so long.
 Birney vehemently denied the claims that he had abused Baxter.